Storrito/storrito.github.io/_posts/2020-03-05-9-instagram-accounts-with-the-best-stories.md

 ### [Away](https://www.instagram.com/away/)

 Away is a company that sells suitcases.
 As for today, Away has more than 558K followers on Instagram.
-Can you guess what a secret of the company’s success is?
-The wise [use of user-generated](https://sproutsocial.com/insights/instagram-stories/) content and Instagram stories.
+Can you guess what the secret of the company’s success is?
+The wise use of user-generated content and Instagram stories.

 Here is how Away’s strategy works.
 The company encourages customers to create and share visual content.
 Every day, marketers choose from five to eight pictures published by customers and create a series of stories.
 They also write short captions to connect one picture to another and to convey a specific message.